twuilliam/nodes-info/das5.md

 Your homefolder space is quite limited.
 Only use it for scripts.

-Install your own python or other stuff on `/var/scratch/` (create your own folder there).
+Install your own python or other stuff on `/var/scratch/` (there is already a directory for each user).
 Also store your data on `/var/scratch/`.
+If you run out of space, ask Dennis.

 ## More info